No. 11 UNC blows big lead, holds off Wake Forest 93-87

 WINSTON-SALEM, N.C.
+(AP) -- North Carolina didn't play well defensively and had all kinds of trouble protecting a big lead.

+Still, for coach Roy Williams, doing just enough to win was good enough.

-(AP) -- Justin Jackson hit a huge 3-pointer with 1:03 left and No. 11 North Carolina did just enough to hold off Wake Forest 93-87 on Wednesday night.
+Justin Jackson hit a huge 3-pointer with 1:03 left to help the 11th-ranked Tar Heels hold off Wake Forest 93-87 on Wednesday night, fighting to the finish to beat an instate league opponent days after blowing out another by 51 points.

+''After what happened Sunday, it's good to have another game where you win,'' Williams said when asked about following the 107-56 win over North Carolina State. ''I don't give a darn how you do it at the end.
+But I'd like for us to play a heck of a lot better.''

 Jackson finished with 19 points for the Tar Heels (15-3, 3-1 Atlantic Coast Conference), while Kennedy Meeks added 18 points and 11 rebounds.